-There are a number of areas of uncertainty in connection with the future of the UK and its relationship with the EU, notwithstanding the signing of the Trade and Cooperation Agreement, including in relation to negotiations that are ongoing between the UK and the EU regarding the Northern Ireland Protocol which could have implications for the Trade and Cooperation Agreement.
+There are a number of areas of uncertainty in connection with the future of the UK and its relationship with the EU, notwithstanding the signing of the Trade and Cooperation Agreement, including in relation to the Northern Ireland Protocol which could have implications for the Trade and Cooperation Agreement.
+More specifically, on 13 June 2022, the UK government published a bill that would, if passed into law, override most of the Northern Ireland Protocol, with the EU responding by saying the UK's action undermines the trust underpinning the Trade and Cooperation Agreement.
 Given this, it is not currently possible to determine the impact that the UK's departure from the EU and/or any related matters may have on future economic conditions in Ireland and the UK.

-The UK's withdrawal from the EU could have a significant adverse effect on the economies of Ireland, Northern Ireland and the UK which could include, but may not be limited to, reductions in trade, adverse effects on employment, consumer and business confidence and associated spending and investment.
-There have already been short-term reductions in trade between the EU and UK, and the medium and longer-term impact remains difficult to predict.
+The UK's withdrawal from the EU has already caused disruption and could have a further significant adverse effect on the economies of Ireland, Northern Ireland and the UK which could include, but may not be limited to, reductions in trade, adverse effects on employment, consumer and business confidence and associated spending and investment.
 In addition, the UK's withdrawal raises the possibility of further exits from the EU and further referenda on continued EU membership in other EU member states.

-As at the date of this Prospectus, the extent of the impact of the UK's withdrawal from the EU will have on the approach of the UK regulatory authorities to the regulation of financial institutions in the future is not yet known.
-Changes to the UK regulatory regime which applies to the Group's business in the UK following the UK's withdrawal from the EU, data protection (in respect of intragroup transfers of data and relevant Group outsourcing arrangements), and the Group's recovery and resolution arrangements (i.e. potential regulatory divergence in approach between UK and EU regulators)) and additional costs could have an adverse effect on the Group's business, financial condition, results of operations and/or prospects.
+As at the date of this Prospectus, the full extent of the impact of the UK's withdrawal from the EU will have on the approach of the UK regulatory authorities to the regulation of financial institutions in the future is not yet known.
+Changes to the UK regulatory regime which applies to the Group's business in the UK following the UK's withdrawal from the EU, data protection (in respect of intragroup transfers of data and relevant Group outsourcing arrangements), and the Group's recovery and resolution arrangements (i.e. potential regulatory divergence in approach between UK and EU regulators) and additional costs could have an adverse effect on the Group's business, financial condition, results of operations and/or prospects.